Notes to Civic Education

 1. Civic education can also include any type of systematic process that seeks to mobilize people politically, say through public interest or reform groups or through trade or professional associations.
 As one example of the efficacy of such civic education, see Steven E. Finkel's “Civic Education and the Mobilization of Political Participation in Developing Democracies,” Journal of Politics 64, no. 4, 2002, 994-1020.

-2. In this section I refer to philosophers who discussed the education and political participation of men and not of women.
-This is true of the works of John Stuart Mill that I cite, but not, of course, of his The Subjection of Women.
-In the sections dealing with modern and contemporary philosophers I have changed the term “good men” to “good person” or “good persons.”
+2. In this section we refer to philosophers who discussed the education and political participation of men and not of women.
+This is true of the works of John Stuart Mill that we cite, but not, of course, of his The Subjection of Women.
+In the sections dealing with modern and contemporary philosophers we have changed the term “good men” to “good person” or “good persons.”

 3. William Galston, “Civic Education and Political Participation,” Community Matters: Challenges to Civic Engagement in the 21st Century, Verna V. Gehring (Ed.), Lanham, MD: Rowman & Littlefield Publishers, 2005, p.
 23. In 2001 William Damon observed: “Young people across the world have been disengaging from civic and political activities to a degree unimaginable a mere generation ago.
 The lack of interest is greatest in mature democracies, but it is evident even in many emerging and troubled ones.
 Today there are no leaders, no causes, no legacy of past trials or accomplishments that inspire much more than apathy or cynicism from the young.”
 “To Not Fade Away: Restoring Civil Identity Among the Young,” in Ravitch and Viteritti 2001, p.
 123.